mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 The second kind of [ego consciousness](glossary#ego-consciousness) is: we believe there is that which is continuous.
 Otherwise, it seems to be difficult for us to believe or go from child to adult, so, it’s pretty easy for us to believe that there is that which is continuous from your birth to your death.
 And then you believe, “I am changing,” “I change.”
 Then the idea of change comes into existence.
 If you don’t believe there is something which is continuous, it’s pretty difficult to get the idea of change.
 So, it is pretty easy for us to believe there is something particular which is continuous.
 This is the second misunderstanding, this is the second [ego consciousness](glossary#ego-consciousness).
 So, no perception of a being.

 The third: if you believe there is that which is continuous, that is kind of a “soul”, unifying, harmonizing your life.
 Sort of a ‘watchmaker’.
 The watchmaker controls one watch, and the second watch; no matter how many watches there are, he controls them, so all watches go exactly right, in the proper way.
 That is, the watchmaker is sort of a “soul”, which exists forever, and also has almighty [power] to control your life and all sentient beings: trees, birds, the whole universe.
-This is also the third [ego consciousness](glossary#ego-consciousness).
+This is the third [ego consciousness](glossary#ego-consciousness).
 That’s why [Buddha](glossary#buddha) says, no perception of a soul.

 The fourth kind of [ego consciousness](glossary#ego-consciousness) is: we want to believe something particular [exists] which is called [karma](glossary#karma), which leads you to be reborn in the next life.
 So [we believe] karma is something particular, which is an eternal entity which leads you to your next life.
 But actually, karma doesn’t exist in that way, as an idea of an entity which exists forever.
 No. Karma is also one of the beings which is changing, constantly.
 Appear, disappear.
 When you yawn, that is your [karma](glossary#karma).
 If you are rough, this is also karma.
 If you hate, if you express your anger, this is also karma.
 But if right after expression of your anger, you smile – well, another karma appears.
 So karma is really something vivified, constantly, without having a particular fixed idea which seems to exist forever.
 Karma is appearing, disappearing, appearing, disappearing, according to conditions.
 So that’s why, no perception of a person.
 This is a kind of idea of karma.